daveaglick/NancyDocs/input/docs/how-to/testing-your-application.md

-The super-duper-happy-path (see [[Introduction]]) is not just something that we want to be the ethos for writing Nancy applications, but also for testing them.
+The super-duper-happy-path (see [Introduction](/docs)) is not just something that we want to be the ethos for writing Nancy applications, but also for testing them.
 For that reason we provide a special assembly called `Nancy.Testing`, available via [Nuget](http://nuget.org), [our TeamCity server](http://nancy-ci.cloudapp.net/overview.html) (for latest builds) or from the [GitHub repository](https://github.com/NancyFx/Nancy/tree/master/src/Nancy.Testing), and it contains some nice helpers.

 _Note!_ You should always keep your tests in a separate assembly than that of your application.
-The reason for this is the auto-discoverability that is used by Nancy to find and wire up a lot of things, including the [[Bootstrapper]].
+The reason for this is the auto-discoverability that is used by Nancy to find and wire up a lot of things, including the [Bootstrapper](/docs/bootstrapper).
 If you keep your tests in the same assembly then isolation is going to be a lot more difficult.

 _Note!_ Under certain circumstances, the .Net compiler will try to be smart and not include assemblies with unused types in the assembly manifest.
 This can prevent Nancy from auto-discovering modules that are necessary to test your application.
 To ensure sure that the assembly containing the routes you are testing is loaded, instantiate one of that assembly's types anywhere in your testing project.

-Because Nancy is a self-composing framework (see [[Bootstrapper]]), the runtime composition of the framework can have impact on the results of your routes.
+Because Nancy is a self-composing framework (see [Bootstrapper](/docs/bootstrapper)), the runtime composition of the framework can have impact on the results of your routes.
 To help you test your routes in the right runtime context, we provide a helper class called `Browser`.

 You instantiate the Browser with the bootstrapper you want to use when the request is processed, and then fire off requests and inspect the results.
 ```c#